EU Settlement Scheme and Exiting the European Union - Brexit

 The deadline has now passed but late applications are being accepted.

-In line with the Citizens' Rights Agreements, there remains scope for a person eligible for status under the EUSS to make a late application to the scheme where there are reasonable grounds for having missed the deadline.
+Those eligible for status under the EUSS can make a late application to the scheme if they have reasonable grounds for having missed the deadline.
+Applicants can make a late EUSS application at: www.gov.uk/eusettlementscheme.

 There is published non-exhaustive guidance on reasonable grounds for missing the deadline on GOV.UK.
 The Home Office will continue to look to grant status, rather than for reasons to refuse.